2022 | 2023 Academic Year

 Note: Faculty may apply for multiple awards unless otherwise directed by their CFLC.
 Contact your CFLC for more information.

-The Best Design award is given to courses that exemplify sound principles of online course design.
-Courses nominated for this award should be detailed in their orientation, varied in its activities and assessments, rigorous, and strongly situated towards student success.
+The Best Flexible Course Design award is given to courses that exemplify sound principles of course design.
+Courses nominated for this award should be detailed in their orientation, varied in their activities and assessments, rigorous, and strongly situated towards student success.

 You’ll need the following before submitting your course for a Best Design award:

 1. The course needs to receive a quality review.
-Contact Flexible Teaching Award point of contact on your CFLC if you are unsure whether your course has received a quality review.
-Courses in which the review is older than 2020 are not eligible without being reviewed again.
+Contact the Flexible Teaching Award point of contact on your CFLC if you are unsure whether your course has received a quality review.
+Courses in which the review is older than 2022 are not eligible without being reviewed again.

-2. Select two modules from the course that you consider exemplary.
+2. Select one module from the course that you consider exemplary.

 For a Best Delivery application you will need to be prepared to present on the delivery of your course.
 Therefore, you’ll need the following:

 1. Create a video presentation based on the provided template.
 Video presentations must be less than 10 minutes.
-You may use whatever video platform you would like (e.g. YouTube, or Kaltura) but you will need to provide a link as part of the application.
+You may use whatever video platform you would like (e.g. YouTube, or Kaltura) but you will need to provide a link to your school/college Flexible Learning Council.

 Other Submission Rules

-3. Faculty applying for Best Delivery do not need to be the same person who designed the course.
+4. Faculty apply for Best Delivery do not need to be the same person who designed the course.

-4. Other rules will be provided by the school/college CFLC.
+6. Other rules will be provided by the school/college Flexible Learning Council.

 Questions?